 Yesterday, the gift card redeem page went live in the UK's Google Play Store, suggesting that gift cards will be hitting the scene relatively soon.
 It looks like Google is already gearing up for launch, as the option just showed up in the mobile Play Store, as well.

 Of course, there's still one major problem: Play Store cards can't yet be purchased anywhere in the UK.
-In fact, they're not available anywhere aside from the U.S.
+In fact, they're not available anywhere aside from the U.S. for the time being.

 Update: Google has updated its Play gift card support page to reflect this change, and this change hints that at some point this feature might allow you to gift Play Store credit: